dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 ```

 ## Create the XML file from an existing Wi-Fi connection
-In Windows, use netsh wlan to export an existing Wi-Fi profile to an XML file readable by Intune.
-The key must be exported in plain text to successfully use the profile.

-On a Windows computer that already has the required WiFi profile installed, use the following steps:
+You can also create an XML file from an existing Wi-Fi connection.
+On a Windows computer, use the following steps:

 1. Create a local folder for the exported W-Fi- profiles, such as c:\WiFi.
-2. Open up a Command Prompt as an administrator.
+2. Open up a command prompt as an administrator (right-click `cmd` > **Run as administrator**)
-3. Run the netsh wlan show profiles command, and note the name of the profile you'd like to export.
-In this example, the profile name is WiFiName.
+3. Run `netsh wlan show profiles`.
+The names of all the profiles are listed.
-4. Run the netsh wlan export profile name="ProfileName" folder=c:\Wifi command.
-This command creates a Wi-Fi profile file named Wi-Fi-WiFiName.xml in your target folder.
+4. Run `netsh wlan export profile name="YourProfileName" folder=c:\Wifi`.
+This command creates a file named `Wi-Fi-YourProfileName.xml` in c:\Wifi.

-- If you are exporting a Wi-Fi profile that includes a pre-shared key, you must add key=clear to the command.
-For example, enter: netsh wlan export profile name="ProfileName" key=clear folder=c:\Wifi
+    - If you're exporting a Wi-Fi profile that includes a pre-shared key, add `key=clear` to the command:

+      `netsh wlan export profile name="YourProfileName" key=clear folder=c:\Wifi`

+      `key=clear` exports the key in plain text, which is required to successfully use the profile.

-After you have the correct XML file, copy and paste the XML code into the Data field of the OMA-URI settings page.
+After you have the XML file, copy and paste the XML syntax into OMA-URI settings > **Data type**.
+[Create a custom profile](#create-a-custom-profile) (in this article) lists the steps.

+> [!TIP]
+> `\ProgramData\Microsoft\Wlansvc\Profiles\Interfaces\{guid}` also includes all the profiles in XML format.

 ## Best practices

 - Before you deploy a Wi-Fi profile with PSK, confirm that the device can connect to the endpoint directly.

 - When rotating keys (passwords or passphrases), expect downtime and plan your deployments accordingly.
 Consider pushing new Wi-Fi profiles during non-working hours.
 Also, warn users that connectivity may be impacted.